African Safari Packing List — What to Pack for Your Safari Adventure

 Airtickets and travel vouchers for any pre-booked safari tours.

-Vaccination certificates (yellow fever etc) where required.
+Vaccination certificates (e.g., yellow fever) were required.
 Some vaccinations need to be taken well in advance (see Vaccinations needed for your African Safari)

 Medication: malaria prophylactics if advised (see Malaria Made Simple) and any personal medication (also take your prescription in case of an emergency – your medication gets lost, wet, eaten by a baboon, etc)